-The main female reproductive organs are the uterus, ovaries, fallopian tubes, and vagina.
-The uterus, a hollow muscular organ about 3 inches long located deep inside the pelvic cavity is home to the developing fetus.
-The neck of the uterus (cervix) projects into the vagina, a muscular tube about 4 inches long that receives the penis and sperm and serves as the birth canal.
+The primary female reproductive organs are the uterus, ovaries, fallopian tubes, and vagina.
+The uterus, consisting of a hollow muscular organ approximately 3 inches long located deep inside the pelvic cavity, contains the developing fetus.
+The neck of the uterus (cervix) projects into the vagina, a muscular tube about 4 inches long that serves as the birth canal.

-The fallopian tubes, a pair of structures each about 4 inches long, join the uterus near the top.
-Their flared ends lie near the ovaries, paired almond-shaped glands that produce ova (eggs) and female hormones.
-After an ovum is expelled into the pelvic cavity, it passes through a fallopian tube into the uterus.
-If the egg has been fertilized by a sperm, it implants in the uterus and gestation begins.
+Joining the uterus near the top are the fallopian tubes – a pair of structures each about 4 inches long.
+Their flared ends are situated near the ovaries, which are paired almond-shaped glands that produce ova (eggs) and female hormones.
+After an ovum is expelled into the pelvic cavity, it goes through a fallopian tube into the uterus.
+If the egg has been fertilized by a sperm, it implants in the uterus, beginning gestation.